Information for LOM Customers regarding International Tax Information Exchange

 1. Common Reporting Standard (“CRS”) – effectively a ‘global FATCA’, eventually affecting virtually all account holders.

-2. U.S. FATCA – affects United States residents, citizens and green card holders, including beneficial owners of non-US legal entities (e.g. companies and trusts).
+2. U.S. FATCA – affects United States residents, citizens and green card holders, including beneficial owners of certain non-US legal entities (certain companies and trusts).

-3. U.K. FATCA – affects United Kingdom residents (applies to BERMUDA domiciled investment accounts only).
+3. U.K. FATCA – applies to United Kingdom residents (applies to BERMUDA domiciled investment accounts only).
 This program expired at the end of 2017, replaced by CRS.

 OECD Common Reporting Standard (“CRS”)

-CRS is similar to the FATCA reporting program already in place for US persons.
-At a high level, CRS requires financial institutions in participating jurisdictions to identify and report to their home tax authorities details of accounts held by their customers resident in other participating jurisdictions.
-Tax authorities in participating jurisdictions will exchange this information on an annual basis with other tax authorities in participating CRS jurisdictions where account holders are resident.
+CRS is similar to the U.S. FATCA reporting program in place for US persons.
+At a high level, CRS requires financial institutions in participating jurisdictions to identify and report to their home tax authorities details of accounts held by their customers resident in other participating, reportable jurisdictions.
+Tax authorities in participating jurisdictions will exchange this information on an annual basis with other tax authorities in participating, reportable CRS jurisdictions where account holders are resident.

 CRS became effective in Bermuda and at least 53 other countries as of January 2016, with the first reporting in September 2017.
-Initial reporting in 2017 will apply to all new accounts opened after 1 January 2016, and to high-value (>$1 million value) pre-existing individual customers.
-Reporting in 2018 will apply to all customers (for 2017 account information).
+Initial reporting in 2017 applied to new reportable accounts opened after 1 January 2016, and to high-value (>$1 million value) pre-existing individual customers.
+Reporting in 2018 will apply to all reportable customers (for 2017 account information).

 CRS became effective in the Bahamas in June 2017.
 Accounts opened after June 30, 2017 must provide self-certifications as to their tax residency.
-First reporting will take place July 2018 (for 2017 account information), for new accounts and for high-value (>$1 million) individual pre-existing accounts.
-Remaining pre-existing accounts will be reported beginning in 2019 for account activity in 2018.
+First reporting will take place in 2018 (for 2017 account information), for new reportable accounts and for high-value (>$1 million) individual pre-existing reportable accounts.
+Remaining pre-existing reportable accounts will be reported beginning in 2019 for account activity in 2018.

 Information exchanged will include the customers’ name, address, date of birth and tax identification number, and information about financial accounts, such as account value, income received and gross proceeds.